WHERE IS THE THYROID GLAND, AND WHAT DOES IT DO?

 HOW WILL I FEEL WITHOUT A THYROID, AND WILL I PUT ON WEIGHT AFTER THYROIDECTOMY?

 Many patients worry about life without a thyroid gland, but the majority of patients will notice no difference in day to day life, provided a daily thyroxine supplement is taken as instructed.
 There is no good quality evidence that thyroidectomy leads to weight gain, and published studies have showed widely differing results.
-A recent Monash University study showed that 1/3 of patients gained weight, 1/3 stayed the same and 1/3 of patients lost weight with an average gain/loss of 6%, and could not therefore demonstrate a clear link between thyroidectomy and weight gain.
+Studies have reported that 1/3 of patients gained weight, 1/3 stayed the same and 1/3 of patients lost weight with an average gain/loss of 6%, and therefore there is no clear link demonstrated between thyroidectomy and weight gain.